How Do You Prepare HVAC Equipment for a Storm

 When a storm is on its way, make sure your heating and air conditioning equipment is prepared with these recommendations from Donelson Air Service Experts.

 Purchase a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut down your equipment if there’s a increase in the line voltage.
 Also, never to touch any electrical components, and ask for a professional’s help if you need help assistance with surge protectors.

 - Make Sure Everything is Anchored

 Confirm your outside cooling equipment is installed on a concrete pad and properly secured to avoid the equipment from being thrown in the air or washing away in a storm.
 If your community is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.

 The welfare of you and your family should be priority, but if time permits, shut off your heating and air conditioning system and cover the outdoor unit with a tarp.
 You must remove the tarp and any debris before you turn your system back on at the end of a storm.

 After the storm has passed, ensure the system is safe before starting it back up.
 First, make sure there are no indicators of damage and clean any debris from around the equipment.
 Call Donelson Air Service Experts for an equipment inspection if there is any damage or flooding to the system.
 Once you’ve had an inspection by a professional, turn the heating and cooling system back on right away to help dry the home and prevent mold from getting into the equipment or ductwork.

-If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Donelson Air Service Experts and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Donelson Air Service Experts and learn about our membership plans to help keep your HVAC equipment in working order all year long.